Supporting you to reach your educational potential

-Whatever your circumstances – whether you are long-term unemployed, have an illness or a disability – National Learning Network can help you.
+Whatever your circumstances – whether you are long-term unemployed, have an illness, a disability or extra support needs – National Learning Network can help you.

 As Ireland's largest non-governmental education and training organisation, we offer over 70 different training programmes from art and cookery to computer and business skills in centres across the country.
 So, whatever your interests, we have the training programme for you!

-You can access courses in a variety of ways: in your local centre, with a local employer; or even from the comfort of your own home.
-All National Learning Network training programmes are funded through The Educational Training Boards or the Health Service Executive and therefore most students receive an allowance for participation. of students who completed a training programme with us last year went on to further education or training.
+You can access courses in a variety of ways: in your local centre, with a local employer, or even from the comfort of your own home.
+All National Learning Network training programmes are funded through the Educational Training Boards or the Health Service Executive and therefore most students receive an allowance for participation.
+Of the thousands of students who completed a training programme with us last year, 90% went on to further education or training.

 National Learning Network offers a wide range of training and further education training programmes that can open the door to exciting new careers and employment opportunities for you.
 From business and computer skills through to graphic design, art and leisure studies, National Learning Network has the course where you can achieve your full potential and learn to change your story.

 Our courses offer a variety of awards including QQI (Level 1-6), ECDL, MOS and City & Guilds.
 National Learning Network facilitates students to recognise previous learning in order to gain a credit towards a full award.